SAML Authentication Support

 Veeam Backup Enterprise Manager supports single sign-on authentication based on the SAML 2.0 protocol.
-Enterprise organizations who use a single sign-on service in their IT infrastructure can extend single sign-on capabilities to Veeam Backup Enterprise Manager.
-Once a user of the organization is logged in to the single sign-on service, the user can access Enterprise Manager without the need to provide a password of the Enterprise Manager user account.
+Enterprise organizations who use a single sign-on (SSO) service in their IT infrastructure can extend single sign-on capabilities to Veeam Backup Enterprise Manager.
+Once a user of the organization is logged in to the single sign-on service, the user can access Veeam Backup Enterprise Manager without the need to provide their credentials.

 SAML authentication scenario in Veeam Backup Enterprise Manager comprises the following parties:

 - Service provider (SP) — an application accessed by the user.
-In the Veeam backup infrastructure, the service provider is Veeam Backup Enterprise Manager website or vSphere Self-Service Backup Portal.
+In the Veeam backup infrastructure, the service provider is the Veeam Backup Enterprise Manager website or vSphere Self-Service Backup Portal.

-- Identity provider (IdP) — an external service (hosted on premises or in the public cloud) that facilitates single sign-on capabilities for Veeam Backup Enterprise Manager.
+- Identity provider (IdP) — an external service (hosted on premises or in the public cloud) that facilitates SSO.
 The IdP keeps user identity data in a user store (or attribute store).
 Upon requests from the SP, the IdP issues SAML authentication assertions, that is, identifies the user and provides the SP with required information about the user.